chrisjos007/solidforpython/SOLID.md

             def sciencenorm(self):
               """normalize science scores"""

-Now each subject class that calculates the normalized scores will be having methods for the other subjects and if we add another subject, then everything will end up as a mess.
+Now each subject class that calculates the normalized scores will be having methods for the other subjects and as we add more subjects, everything will end up crashing down.
 So we move on to solving this dilemma using the ISP concept by segregating our actions to separate interfaces as shown below.

 ##### refactored
         class  norm: